-Waste paper prices - 'recovered paper' or 'paper for recycling' prices - are shown using the above links, as indicators for material, ex works usually baled or supplied to a mill specification.
+Waste paper prices - 'recovered paper' or 'paper for recycling' prices - are shown using the above links, as indicators of prices that may be achieved for material, ex works usually baled or supplied to a mill specification.
 Merchant prices are for delivered in.
 Prices can vary regionally.
 Contractual arrangements may differ.
 Price indicator guides are compiled by letsrecycle.com and are not guaranteed. letsrecycle.com

 started publishing export prices in 2004.
 We welcome feedback, email: firstname.lastname@example.org